MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/tutorials.md

 # Content Delivery Network Tutorials

-The following tutorials show you how to set up your Content Delivery Network.
+The following tutorial shows you how to set up your Content Delivery Network.

 - [Content Delivery Network (CDN)](cdn.md)